sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   :autograde: unittest
   :practice: T

-  Update the code below to add the new method called calculatePay.
+  Update the code below to add the new method calculatePay shown in Figure 3.
 Update the main method to call the calculatePay method twice, once for each employee.
   Use the CodeLens button or copy the code into the |visualizer| to confirm that your main method make the two calls to calculatePay, with the correct values passed into the method.